mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 gin unlock <filenames>...
 gin commit . -m <"commit message">
 ```
 Here 'filenames' could refer to one or multiple files or folders, including their absolute or relative paths.
 When you unlock a file or a folder, you also have to use the `commit` command in order to update the local tracking system.
-Issueing the `unlock` command should download full files locally in places where only file pointers exist.
-Unlocked files that have not yet been committed are marked as 'Lock status changed' (short TC) in the output of the `ls` command.
+Issuing the `unlock` command should download full files locally in places where only file pointers exist.
+Unlocked files that have not yet been committed are marked as 'Lock status changed' or 'TC' in the output of the `ls` command.